David Smith

 Program Coordinator

 Adrienne Nelson is the PreCollegiate Middle School Program Coordinator.
 Adrienne is a first-generation college graduate, earning a degree in Elementary Education from Michigan State University.
-Adrienne has taught students from Pre-Kindergarteners through adult learners, and for the past 6 years Adrienne has worked as a Middle School Special Education teacher.
+Adrienne has taught students from Pre-Kindergarteners through adult learners, and for the past six years Adrienne has worked as a Middle School Special Education teacher.
 In her free time, Adrienne is an avid hiker, reader, and crocheter.
 She enjoys spending time with her husband, three children, and two Bernese Mountain dogs.

 Program Coordinator